itsalfredakku/rxops-uikit/docs/development/ICON_STANDARDIZATION_PLAN.md

 # Icon Standardization Plan (ICON-001)

 ## Overview
-Standardize all icon usage across the RxOps UI library to use the unified `<Icon>` component exclusively, eliminating multiple icon patterns and improving consistency.
+Standardize all icon usage across the RxOpslibrary to use the unified `<Icon>` component exclusively, eliminating multiple icon patterns and improving consistency.

 ## Current State Analysis